corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

    You must perform this step so there are no in-flight transactions when the node is stopped.
 Not draining the node could lead to these transactions not being checked by TVU, potentially causing issues later on.
 3. Stop the node.
 4. Make a backup of the node database.
+5. Copy the node's configuration files into a backup location and change the database settings to point at the backup database.
-5. Place the Database Manager JAR into the root folder of the Corda 4.x node.
+6. Place the Database Manager JAR into the backup location.
-6. Run the Database Manager tool to upgrade the node database to the 4.11 schema:
+7. Run the Database Manager tool to upgrade the backed-up database to the 4.11 schema:
    ```
    $ java -jar tools-database-manager-4.11.4.jar execute-migration
    ```
-7. Place the TVU JAR into the root folder of the Corda 4.x node.
+8. Place the TVU JAR into the backup location.
-8. Run the TVU:
+9. Run the TVU:
    ```
    $ java -jar corda-tools-transaction-validator-4.12-RC01.jar
    Starting